Bhargava-codes/product-usage-demo/README.md

    An LLM-written score could never *guarantee* the words match the math, so the model is kept off anything authoritative.
 Explainability is a hard constraint, not a nice-to-have.
-2. **I cut the free-form chatbot.** The first version had an "ask anything" drawer.
-   It was redundant (the factor panel already explains the score) and risky (a cheap model giving free-form CS advice is trust-eroding).
-It was replaced by a **deterministic "what changed" diff + a top-3 recommended actions** card — the AM's actual job, not a chat toy.
-3. **Recommended actions are playbook-grounded, not invented.** Actions are selected from a closed CS playbook whose IDs form a **response-schema enum** — so the model is *structurally* unable to emit an off-playbook action.
+2. **Recommended actions are playbook-grounded, not invented.** Actions are selected from a closed CS playbook whose IDs form a **response-schema enum** — so the model is *structurally* unable to emit an off-playbook action.
 A validator then checks the model cited only real signals; on any failure the